AP Computer Science Assignments

 We're going to work with 3 files that will track a robot on Mars

-1 of the files is a class files and will not run, but the MarsApplication file and the MarsRobot2 file will run after you javac all the files.
+MarsRobot is a class files and will not run, but the MarsApplication and the MarsApp files will run after you javac all the files.

 Save your files in a folder called MarsRobot.
 You will turn in your programs and a screenshot of the output to our Google Classroom.